 Applications in avian research

 Minimal ToM can be an alternative ToM-like explanation in avian research.
-For further investigations, we sketch to exemplary scenes with western scrub-jays.
+For further investigations, we sketch two exemplary scenes with western scrub-jays.

 Scene 1: Pilfering and object permanence

-There is a lively debate, whether jays are able to adjust their behavior by adaption of complex cognitive strategies.
-Indeed, chickadees do not change their behavior, if they are able victims of pilfering just for one time (Baker, M. C. & Anderson, P. Once-pilfered cache sites not avoided by black-capped chickadees.
-Anim.
-Behav.
-49, 1599-1602 (1995).), this was used to argue for the need of learning and complex cognitive strategies (N. J. Emery & N. S. Clayton.
-Effects of experience and social context on prospective caching strategies by scrub jays.
-Nature 414, 443-446 2001.)In a scrub-jay-study it was found that jays changed their behavior after observing other jays pilfering, which was used to argue for complex observational understanding (Emery NJ, Dally JM, Clayton NS.
+There is a lively debate concerning whether scrub-jays are able to adjust their behavior using complex cognitive strategies.
+In one scrub-jay study it was found that jays changed their behavior after observing other jays pilfering, which was used to argue for complex observational understanding (Emery NJ, Dally JM, Clayton NS.
 Western scrub-jays (Aphelocoma californica) use cognitive strategies to protect their caches from thieving conspecifics.
 Anim Cogn.
 2004 Jan;7(1):37-43.
 Epub 2003 Jun 26.)
+By contrast, chickadees do not change their behavior if they are victims of pilfering just once (Baker, M. C. & Anderson, P. Once-pilfered cache sites not avoided by black-capped chickadees.
+Anim.
+Behav.
+49, 1599-1602 (1995).).

-The argumentative outcome of these experiments is that jays have a complex understanding of other jays’ behavior and use it to adapt their own behavior.
+This and other experiments indicate that jays have a complex understanding of other jays’ behavior and use it to adapt their own behavior.
 Beside phylogeny, a further interesting appeal in Theory of Mind is its development in ontogeny in humans.

-In a recent article, Salwiczek et al. deal with the development of Piagetian object permanence in western scrub-jays’ ontogeny: being able to deal with visible and invisible objects is a necessary condition for caching and pilfering (Salwiczek, Lucie H.; Schlinger, Barney; Emery, Nathan J.; Clayton, Nicola S. The development of aching and object permanence in western scrub-jays (Aphelocoma californica: Which emerges first?
+In a recent article, Salwiczek et al. deal with the development of Piagetian object permanence in western scrub-jays’ ontogeny: being able to deal with visible and invisible objects is a necessary condition for caching and pilfering (Salwiczek, Lucie H.; Schlinger, Barney; Emery, Nathan J.; Clayton, Nicola S. The development of acting and object permanence in western scrub-jays (Aphelocoma californica: Which emerges first?
 J Comp Psychol.
 2009 123(3):295-303.
 Salwiczek et al. argue for application of Piaget’s schema of six developmental stages)